If you are unable to find the answer to your question, please send us an email at firstname.lastname@example.org.

 ** Dogs need to also have a leash.
-All of these items can be purchased at the shelter with all proceeds going back to the animals.
+All of these items can be purchased at the Buddy & Belle Boutique with all proceeds going back to the animals.

 How do you decide who is adoptable?

 Our goal is to place 100 per cent of the pets received at our shelter.
-This can be quite a challenge because we accept all companion animals brought to us regardless of their health or temperament.
-Animals placed for adoption need to be of sound temperament and in good health and must be able to adapt to the shelter environment.
-Pets with a history of severe aggression or that show signs that they are likely to be dangerous in a variety of settings are not suitable for our adoption program.
+This can be quite a challenge because we accept all companion animals brought to us regardless of their health or behaviour.
+Animals placed for adoption need to be in good health and must be able to adapt to the shelter environment.
+Pets with a history of aggression or that show signs that they are likely to be dangerous in a variety of settings are generally not suitable for our adoption program.